 Bittrex Trading fees

 How about the fees then?
-Well, Bittrex is one of those exchanges who don’t charge different fees between takers and makers.
+Well, Bittrex is one of those platforms who don’t charge different fees between takers and makers.
 Usually, we call such trading fees “flat fees”.
-Bittrex offers a flat trading fee of 0.25%.
+Bittrex offers a flat trading fee of 0.20%.
 For investors who prefer to act on existing orders from the order book, this might be an attractive trading fee model.

 Bittrex Withdrawal fees

 Bittrex has long been criticized for not providing any fiat currency support, meaning that if you have money in your bank account and you would like to start trading crypto with it – you couldn’t do that here.
 There were some exceptions to that rule.
 One of which being if you wanted to deposit more than USD 100,000.
 However, on 31 May 2018, the exchange decided to permit corporate clients to deposit fiat currency.
 A deal with the New York Signature Bank made this possible.
-When this news broke, Bittrex also announced that they would – in due time – enable fiat currency deposits for retail traders as well.
-So, if you’re a retail investor and you want to deposit fiat currency to Bittrex, this might be possible shortly.
+At the time of writing this review (March 2020), fiat currency deposits via wire transfer is possible for retail traders as well.

-One might ask why security is even a feature that we at Cryptowisser have looked for at the exchanges.
+One might ask why security is even a feature that we have looked for at the exchanges.
 Two reasons:

 - Exchanges store a massive amount of valuable personal info.
 This can be anything from names to addresses, government ID details, taxpayer ID numbers and a lot more.

-- Exchanges naturally handle a lot of cash or coin deposits and withdrawals.
+- Exchanges handle a lot of cash or crypto deposits and withdrawals.

 Bittrex’s security score is B, when performing the test at Observatory by Mozilla (https://observatory.mozilla.org/).
 This is a very strong security score.
 It is far above average when it comes to crypto exchanges.